MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 29
-Accept apologies with dignity and compassion.
+Accept an apology with dignity and compassion.

 ---
 ### 30